How to Make a Verizon Jetpack Faster

 Think of it as a device that enables a mobile hotspot but for multiple people, not just yourself.
 Typically, you are charged your regular data plan rates when using a Jetpack.

 Many users wonder how they can improve the speed of their Verizon Jetpacks, as sometimes speeds can slow down with multiple devices and users sharing the same wireless connection.
+The key to getting better performance from your Jetpack could be to improve the strength and reliability of your cell signal.

-Where Can I Buy a Jetpack Device?
+Where can I buy a Jetpack device?

 Typically, when you decide to use a Verizon Jetpack, it gets added onto your existing data plan, and the costs vary depending on what your plan is.
 While you should definitely consult with Verizon about your own personal plan, in general you can expect to pay: